civilised

 - Europeans cannot call themselves civilised if they fail to respond generously to people seeking salvation on their own continent.

-如果欧洲人不能宽宏大量地回应那些到欧洲大陆寻求救助的人们,欧洲人就不能自称为文明人。 - A cornerstone of any civilised society is a variety of thriving institutions.
+如果欧洲人不能宽宏大量地回应那些到欧洲大陆寻求救助的人们,欧洲人就不能自称为文明人。 - The test of any civilised society is how it treats its minorities.